 We have offered student matinee performances for the following productions:

 More information about our 2022-2023 Student Matinee Series offerings coming soon.

 If you are interested in bringing a group to a specially scheduled student matinee performance, please email Community Programs & Events Manager Alex Lonati.

-If you are interested in making a contribution in support of our Student Matinee Series, and enriching the lives of students otherwise unable to attend live theatre, please contact our Director of Development Cathi Ianno.
+If you are interested in making a contribution in support of our Student Matinee Series, and enriching the lives of students otherwise unable to attend live theatre, please contact our Development Manager Jenna Rehrig.